Goldinteractive/craft-sitecopy/README.md

-# SiteCopy for Craft CMS 4
+# Site Copy X for Craft CMS 4

 This plugin makes it easy to copy the content of an entry from a site to another.